 - Delays in responding to a FOIA request.

-- If the Department head determines that he/she or his/her staff will not be able to respond to a FOIA request within the statutory five (5) working days, he/she shall communicate with the Finance Office the need for more time and approximately how long the Department needs to respond to the request.
+- If the Department head determines that he/she or his/her staff will not be able to respond to a FOIA request within the statutory five (5) working days, he/she shall communicate with the Citizens Assistance Office the need for more time and approximately how long the Department needs to respond to the request.

 - Please see the section below about cost and deposits with regards to further possible delays in responding.